adrianhelvik/mock/README.md

 I have now been using and loving this module for some time, so I decided to write some docs and share it with the world!

+## When to use this module
+- When you do not need IE11 support for your tests
+- When you want a universal mocker and stubber

 ## What you can do with this module

 - Call it as a function